JanusHCP/policies/roles_policy.md

 # Roles Policy

-BloomAPI has a Security Officer [164.308(a)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
+Janus Healthcare Partners has a Security Officer [164.308(a)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
 The responsibilities associated with these roles are outlined below.

 ## Applicable Standards from the HITRUST Common Security Framework